Khutso-Stack/POE-Webstie-Proposal/README.md

 ---

 ## References
-1. Habib, A. and Taylor, R., 1999.
-South Africa: anti-apartheid NGOs in transition.
-Voluntas: international journal of voluntary and nonprofit organizations, 10(1), pp.73-82.

-2. Humphries, D., Gomez, L. and Hartwig, K., 2011.
-Sustainability of NGO capacity building in southern Africa: successes and opportunities.
-The International journal of health planning and management, 26(2), pp.e85-e101.
-3. Kumaran, M., Samuel, N. and Winston, L., 2012.
-The NGO sector in South Africa: History, issues and prospects.
-Journal for Development and Leadership, 1(2), pp.31-45.
-4. Lombard, A., 2007.
-The impact of social welfare policies on social development in South Africa: an NGO perspective.
-Social Work/Maatskaplike Werk, 43(4).
-5. Mueller‐Hirth, N., 2012.
-If you don't count, you don't count: Monitoring and evaluation in South African NGOs.
-Development and Change, 43(3), pp.649-670.

 - Mozilla Developer Network (MDN) – HTML & CSS Documentation.
 - W3Schools – Responsive Design Tutorials.
 - UNICEF South Africa – Child welfare statistics.